NLeSC/guide/CONTRIBUTING.md

 Contributions by anyone are most welcome.

 Please use branches and pull requests to contribute content.
+If you are not part of the Netherlands eScience Center organization but would still like to contribute please do by submitting a pull request from a fork.

 ```
 git clone https://github.com/NLeSC/guide.git